tompston/fiber_server/README.md

 [dbmate](https://github.com/amacneil/dbmate) is used to run the migrations

      # initialize a new thing
-     # before doing so, create a new DATABASE_URL that has the string with the url.
+     # before doing so, create a new DATABASE_URL variable in .env that has the string with the url
      dbmate new MIGRATION_NAME

      # after that, add all of the sql stuff into the file.